As Seen on T.V.?

 Lyft, Bird, Lime, Skip, and probably a handful of other 4-letter-word companies all rent out scooters there for about $1 a ride plus a nominal fee per mile.
 Give them a try if you’re too cool or lazy to bike.

-DC is compact (we never had to cycle more than 25 minutes from one part of the city to the other), safe (as far as we could tell), and easy to find your way in (the city streets are laid out with numbers and letters made it impossible for us to get lost).
+- Easy to find your way in.
+The city streets are laid out with numbers and letters made it impossible for us to get lost.

-The endless row houses and the odd statue here and there kept us from ever getting bored as we peddled around by bike and there were commercial strips all over that were enjoyable to get off our bikes and wander along.
+- Never boring.
+The endless row houses and the odd statue here and there kept us engaged as we peddled around.
+Plus there were commercial strips all over that were enjoyable to get off our bikes and wander along.

 Ben’s Chili Bowl deserves its legendary reputation and merits a visit for a D.C. specialty half-smoke hot dog.